nebari-dev/nebari-design/README.md

 ## Acknowledgements

-The original designs were created by [Irina Fumarel](https://github.com/irinafumarel)
+The original designs were created by the very talented [Irina Fumarel](https://github.com/irinafumarel) 💜.

 ## License